sonictim/SMDupeRemover/README.md

 #### `-c or --compare <comparison_database>`
 If any file in the target database exists in the comparison database, it will be marked for deletion in the target database

+#### `-D or --deep-dive`
+Looks for duplicates among filenames with extra .1 or .M at the end of the filename.
+For example crash.flac, crash.1.flac, crash.1.2.1.flac, and crash.M.flac will be grouped together and then sorted by duraion.
+Duplicates are then searched for amongst these sorted groups

 #### `-t or --prune-tags`
 Looks for common Protools Processing Tags and removes files with them.
 Can use `SMDupe_tags.txt` to define them.

+#### `-a or --all`
+Searches for duplicates, checks tags, deep dive search, and creates a duplicates only database after deletion.

 #### `-n or --no-filename-check`
 Skips the normal duplicate filename check on the database.
 Useful if you want to just remove tags or compare with another database only.